Description

 Features

-- Email alerts when a site’s status changes from OK to another state, sent only when viewing the plugin’s admin page.
+- Email alerts when a site’s status changes from OK to an error state.

 - Uses